Skip to main content.

 Am I an international student?

-If you are a non-U.S. citizen living outside of the United States, or a non-U.S citizen living in the United States on a temporary visa, you will be considered an international applicant.
+If you are a non-US citizen living outside of the United States or living in the United States on a temporary visa, you are considered to be an international applicant.
 If you are unsure of your status, please contact [email protected] and we will be happy to assist you.

-U.S. citizens and U.S. permanent residents living abroad: your global experience is a valuable part of your narrative and will be given due consideration in the evaluation of your application.
+• a US citizen or US permanent resident living abroad?
+Your global experience is a valuable part of your narrative and will be given due consideration in the evaluation of your application.

 The Office of International Students and Scholar Services (OISSS) helps international students and scholars achieve their academic and personal goals.
 The office advises students and scholars on all matters pertaining to maintaining their status in the United States and on cultural, social, educational, and personal concerns.

-Early Action, Early Decision, Immediate Decision Plan, Bard Entrance Exam
+Early Action, Early Decision I, Immediate Decision Plan, Bard Entrance Exam

 Bard International Student Financial Aid Application